 You’re invited!
 Get involved with the ACRM interdisciplinary Pain Rehabilitation Networking Group (PRNG).
 Help identify the critical rehabilitation issues this group will address, recruit colleagues in the field, or step into a leadership role as chair of a task force.

 ATTENTION: Veterans Affairs IPR Program Participants

 If you participate in a VA Interdisciplinary Pain Rehabilitation (IPR) program that requires CARF accreditation, this ACRM group would be highly beneficial.
 Here, you will have the opportunity to communicate, interact and collaborate with pain researchers and providers to learn about current evidence-based practice, professional consensus, and clinical guidelines to assist in meeting the CARF standards.

-The PRG will attract the best clinicians and researchers in the world to promote and study interdisciplinary pain rehabilitation.
+The ACRM Pain Rehabilitation Networking Group (PRNG) will attract the best clinicians and researchers in the world to promote and study interdisciplinary pain rehabilitation.
 We will use the information from research and collaboration to reduce the emotional and physical suffering associated with pain.